Back to Blogs

 Passive learning and active learning are two different approaches to machine learning.
 In passive learning, the model is trained on a pre-defined labeled dataset, and the learning process is complete once the model is trained.

-In contrast, in active learning, the informative data points are selected using query strategies instead of a pre-defined labeled dataset.
-These are then passed to be labeled by an annotator before being used to train the model.
-By iterating this process of using informative samples, we constantly work on improving the performance of a predictive model.
+In active learning, the informative data points are selected using query strategies instead of a pre-defined labeled dataset.
+Then, an annotator labels them before using them to train the model.

 Here are some key differences between active and passive learning: